Upshur County Court Records

 Statewide Criminal History Checks

-The Texas Department of Public Safety (DPS) is the central repository for criminal history records in Texas.
-Two options are available:
+The Texas Department of Public Safety (DPS) is the central repository for criminal history records statewide.
+You have two options:

-- Third-party searches: Access another individual’s criminal history through the DPS Criminal History Search website.
+- Third-party searches: Search another individual's criminal history through the DPS Criminal History Search website.
 New users must create an account and purchase search credits at $3 per search, plus applicable payment processing fees.
 Records available include Class B misdemeanors, Class C convictions, and above.
-If the record is not found online, call (512) 424-2474.
+If the record doesn't appear online, call (512) 424-2474.

 Arrest Records and the Sheriff's Office